SurenBono/NON-RTC-1602-LCD-KEYPAD-OLD-SCHOOL-SYNC-12H-TIME-VER-3/README.md

 # NON-RTC-1602-LCD-KEYPAD-OLD-SCHOOL-SYNC-12H-TIME-VER-3.1
 -------------------------------------------------------------------------------------------------------

-A simple,affordable bright timekeeping demo that reserves the mid-night oil within minute accuracy / day if compared to the hour glass & candles .
+A simple, affordable bright timekeeping demo that reserves the mid-night oil within minute accuracy / day if compared to ancient hour glass + a candle .

 MODULE
 ---------------------------------------------------------------------------------------------------------